OntimizeWeb/docs/_o_components/21-o-datatable.component.md

 ## Columns

-Using default renderer (*o-table-cell-renderer-string*) if column attr is present in *visible-columns* attribute from its parent *o-table* directive.
+Using default renderer (*o-datatable-cell-renderer-string*) if column attr is present in *visible-columns* attribute from its parent *o-datatable* directive.
-In the same way, using the defualt editor (*o-table-cell-editor-string*) if column attr is contained in  the *editable-columns* attribute from its parent *o-table*.
+In the same way, using the defualt editor (*o-datatable-cell-editor-string*) if column attr is contained in  the *editable-columns* attribute from its parent *o-datatable*.

-If *o-table* directive contains inner *o-table-column* elements, using renderers and editors defined on them.
+If *o-datatable* directive contains inner *o-datatable-column* elements, using renderers and editors defined on them.

 {% capture tableColumnCapture %}